 - Then go back and customize your search with key words or specific industries if need be.

 Helpful Tips for Searching CareerConnect

 - Don't delay.
 Many field experience positions are set up a full semester in advance.
 To do an internship in the second half of your sophomore year, you should be searching for (and applying to) internships during the first half of your sophomore year or even the previous summer.
-Many students do their field experience work in the Spring of their sophomore year, the summer after their sophomore year, during their junior year, the summer after their junior year and even during their senior year.
+Many students do their field experience work in the spring of their sophomore year, the summer after their sophomore year, during their junior year, the summer after their junior year and even during their senior year.

 - Think broadly about the types of positions you are seeking.
 If you are interested in working in the legal field, do not just look under “law,” but also consider “advocacy,” “conflict resolution,” “criminal justice,” “political organization/lobbying,” and “community service.”

 - To make multiple selections -- Hold down the <control> key on a PC.
 Hold down the <command> key on a Mac.

 - Summer placements are often more competitive than regular semester placements.
 Try to be flexible and plan ahead.